-If your employer believes that the USCIS decision is reversible and chooses to file an appeal, it must prepare and submit Form I-290B Notice of Appeal or Motion.
+If the employer believes that the USCIS decision is reversible and chooses to file an appeal, it must prepare and submit Form I-290B Notice of Appeal or Motion.
 The notice of denial will usually include this form as an attachment.

-If your employer is choosing to file an appeal, it is important that it indicate this in part two of Form I-290B, which requests information about the appeal or motion.
-Regardless of which option it selects, the employer must complete Form I-290B in its entirety and submit it with a filing fee ($675 in 2019; this fee is subject to change).
+If the employer is choosing to file an appeal, it is important that it indicate this in part two of Form I-290B, which requests information about the appeal or motion.
+Regardless of which option it selects, the employer must complete Form I-290B in its entirety and submit it with a filing fee ($675 in 2021; this fee is subject to change).

-Form I-290B must be prepared and filed by the employer.
+Form I-290B must be prepared and filed by the employer, not the employee.
 That's based on the fact that the I-129 petition was filed by the employer, meaning that only the employer has the right to appeal its denial.